nerai/CMenu/README.md

 * Immediate mode: Accessing all commands in a single keystroke
 * Accessing and modifying the input queue
-* Passive mode: Only allow scripted input
+* Promptless mode: Only allow scripted input
 * For conditional commands, see [here](doc/conditional-commands.md)

 ### Output